 There have been periods in Australian economic history when real wages have generally risen and a long recent period when they have declined.
 We see no strong reason to believe that they will generally go up or down over the forecast horizon.

-Therefore, for the purpose of the forecasts, we assumed future labour costs will increase at the same rate as CPI, i.e., constant in real terms due to the reduced bargaining power of workers evidenced in the last decade.
+For the purpose of the forecasts, however, we assumed future labour costs will increase at a fractionally higher rate (0.4% per annum) than the CPI.
+While real wages have been falling, in part due to the reduced bargaining power of workers in the last decade, long term productivity increases combined with skills shortages could lead to a reversal of this trend in the future.